High order discretization methods for spatial-dependent epidemic models: Stability of the analytic solution

 Note that in this case, the order of the equations in \eqref{inteq_num} is important as estimates at time $t_n = n\tau$ are used to update the rest of solution's components. \begin{theorem} Consider the solution $X^n(x, y)$, $X \in \{S, I, R\}$ of scheme \eqref{inteq_num} on the time interval $[0,\tfinal]$, where $1 \le n \le \mathcal{N}$.
-Let $\mathcal{N}$ be the total number of steps such that $\tfinal = \tau\mathcal{N}$ where $\tau$ denotes the time step.
-If the step-size restriction $0 < \tau \le 1/b$ holds, then the solution of \eqref{inteq_num} satisfies properties $C_1$--$C_4$ at times $t_n = n\tau$, $1 \le n \le \mathcal{N}$. \end{theorem} \begin{proof} Consider the system \eqref{inteq_num} at an arbitrary step $n$ and assume that the properties $C_1$--$C_4$ hold at the $n-1$ step.
+Let $\mathcal{N}$ be the total number of steps such that $\tfinal = \tau\mathcal{N}$, where $\tau$ denotes the time step.
+If the step-size restriction $0 < \tau \le 1/b$ holds, then the solution of \eqref{inteq_num} satisfies properties $C_1$--$C_4$ at times $t_n = n\tau$, $1 \le n \le \mathcal{N}$. \end{theorem} \begin{proof} We prove the theorem by induction.
+Consider the system \eqref{inteq_num} at an arbitrary step $n$ and assume that the properties $C_1$--$C_4$ hold for the first $n-1$ steps.
 First, it is easy to see that the conservation property $C_2$ is satisfied by \eqref{inteq_numc}.
 Moreover, by assumption $S^{n-1}$, $I^{n-1}$, and $R^{n-1}$ are non-negative and hence by definition $\mathcal{F}^{n-1}$ is also non-negative.
 As a result, $e^{-\tau(\mathcal{F}^{n-1} + c)} < 1 $, and therefore $S^n$ is non-negative and monotonically decreasing.
-Similarly, the right hand side terms of \eqref{inteq_numb} are also non-negative, thus $R^n$ is non-negative and monotonically increasing.
+Similarly, the right-hand side terms of \eqref{inteq_numb} are also non-negative, thus $R^n$ is non-negative and monotonically increasing.
+To show that $I^n$ is non-negative, we substitute \eqref{inteq_numa} and \eqref{inteq_numb} into \eqref{inteq_numc} to get